AI Kills AI Kills

 8.8

 Larry "Low Life" Logan (bass) — 8.8/10 First instinct: whether the bass exists with authority or got shoved into the basement.
 What lands: the low end actually shows up and gives the track some spine.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to '07 Chair Still Warm stem remix ref' and '06 Three Steps stem remix ref', especially in the recurring auditory haunting and domestic hypervigilance thread.
+Also working: the provided lyrics materially clarify the song, which changes how the writing reads.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "If the floor doesn't move, neither do I."
+One more thing: Larry would follow this longer if the bass keeps owning the floor instead of just shadowing the kick.

 8.8/10 · v.90 Beta · MrNightQc